TayssirGh/devops-training/README.md

 4. Your last task will revolve around the following :
     - [Section 1 :](exercices/ex4-section-1.md) Configuring auto deployment of different environments of the application suite into the previously created
         Kubernetes clusters
-    - [Section 2 :](exercices/ex4-section-2.md) Configuring S3 storage on the machines
-    - [Section 3 :](exercices/ex4-section-3.md) Configuring automated backups of sensitive data
+    - [Section 2 :](exercices/ex4-section-2.md) Configuring automated backups of sensitive data
-    - [Section 4 :](exercices/ex4-section-4.md) Deploying and configuring tools that will help you ingest logs from these clusters as well as monitoring the health of the deployed applications
+    - [Section 3 :](exercices/ex4-section-3.md) Deploying and configuring tools that will help you ingest logs from these clusters as well as monitoring the health of the deployed applications

 Please refer to [the outline document](exercices/outlines.md) before you start working.